algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 #### 3.1.1.2.
 Current sensors

 There is two types of current sensors that we were given.
 The first one is a [Magnetic current sensor](https://electropeak.com/learn/interfacing-zmct103c-5a-ac-current-transformer-module-with-arduino/) that will read the intensity of the input current using magnetism.<br>
-The second one is a [*current sensor*](https://www.elecrow.com/acs712-current-sensor-30a-p-710.html) that will measure the intensity of the current when it will pass throught the device.
+The second one is a [*current sensor*](https://www.elecrow.com/acs712-current-sensor-30a-p-710.html) that will measure the intensity of the current when it will pass throught the device.<br>
+This sensor could be use multiple times to measure the intensity of the current in different parts of the device.

 #### 3.1.1.3.
 Power mosfet module